-Count on the board-certified lactation consultants and specially trained nurses at University Health for education and support to breastfeed your newborn.
+Count on the board-certified lactation consultants and specially trained nurses at the Women's & Children's Hospital for education and support to breastfeed your newborn.

 We also promote the American Academy of Pediatrics recommendation that all infants should be breastfed for the first six months of life and continued for a year while introducing other foods.